shirsatritesh/News_Research_tool-Flask-/README.md

 2.The web app will open in your browser.

-- On the sidebar, you can input URLs directly.
+- On screen, you can input URLs directly.

 - Initiate the data loading and processing by clicking "Ask"

-- Observe the system as it performs text splitting, generates embedding vectors, and efficiently indexes them using FAISS.
+- The system performs text splitting, generates embedding vectors, and efficiently indexes them using FAISS.

 - The embeddings will be stored and indexed using FAISS, enhancing retrieval speed.